 As the reliability of Southern California’s primary water resources – the Sacramento-San Joaquin River Delta and the Colorado River – become more uncertain, the need to enhance local water supplies by capturing stormwater is paramount.
 But in Southern California, stormwater is a valuable water resource that has gone largely untapped...until now.
 SCWC is the only organization that provides regional perspective and coordination on stormwater policy issues.
 Most recently, SCWC developed a regional consensus-based strategy and recommendation for utilizing stormwater as a new local water supply, while reducing urban runoff water pollution within the coastal plains of Ventura, Los Angeles, Orange and San Diego counties, as well as the Santa Ana River watershed portion of San Bernardino and Riverside counties.

-Join us for SCWC's 4th Annual Stormwater Workshop on September 29, 2016 at Metropolitan Water District of Southern California.
-Details to come!
+Thank you for joining us for SCWC's 6th Annual Stormwater Workshop on October 11, 2017 at Metropolitan Water District of Southern California!